tom2433/LiftTracker/README.md

 # Immediate Notes

+need on lift set in progress card for session in progress screen: average weight/reps for this lift given it's lift set number, muscle group set number, and session set number.

 ## 07-21

 info description for migration makes it seem like the data is going to two places. remove "also"